 Association request

 A device MLME is instructed to attempt association with an existing OWPAN by the DME through the MLME-ASSOCIATE.request primitive.
-Before starting the association procedure, a device shall reset all state including queues and variables of its MAC.
+Before starting the association procedure, a device shall reset all state including queues and variable PIB attributes of its MAC.

 After receiving the MLME-ASSOCIATE.request, the device shall prepare a management frame to be transmitted to the OWPAN coordinator.
 The management frame shall include the Association Request element by either being a dedicated Association Request frame or having the Association Request element included by other means such as being contained in the Variable Element Container.

-The management frame shall make use of 6 octet MAC addresses.
-The Receiver Address of the management frame shall be set to the coordinator’s address [in beacon-enabled mode, we need the beacon to use the full 6 octet MAC address therefore].
-The Transmitter Address of the frame shall be set to the 6 octet MAC address of the device seeking association.
+The management frame shall make use of full 48-bit MAC addresses.
+The Receiver Address of the management frame shall be set to the coordinator’s address.
+The Transmitter Address of the frame shall be set to the 48-bit octet MAC address of the device seeking association.

 The Association Request element shall include the capabilities supported by the device for the desired association.
-Furthermore, the request shall include the necessary information as detailed in clause 6.6.1.1.
+Furthermore, the request shall include the necessary information as detailed in clause 6.6.1.

-The requesting device shall transmit the management frame to the coordinator of the OWPAN in accordance with the channel access rules for association as detailed in clauses 5.2 and 5.3 respectively.
-The frame shall be transmitted unprotected (refer to clause 5.7).
+The requesting device shall transmit the management frame to the coordinator of the OWPAN.
+The channel access for association is detailed in clauses 0 and 5.3 respectively.
+The frame shall be transmitted unprotected (clause 5.7).

 If the coordinator MLME decides to pursue association, it shall prepare a management frame containing the Association Response element.
 The Association Response element shall include a set of capabilities to be used during the prospective association.
 The set of capabilities shall include no other capabilities than previously indicated by the device in the Association Request element.
 The precise set of capabilities may be selected by the coordinator.
+The coordinator shall transmit the Association Response to the requesting device.

-If the coordinator decides, not to pursue association, it shall an Association Response element with the appropriate Status Code set.
+If the coordinator decides not to pursue association, it shall an Association Response element with the appropriate Status Code set.

-If the OWPAN is secured and requires further authentication, the Association Response element shall contain further information required for the subsequent authentication of the device as detailed in clause 8.
-After successful reception of an Association Response element, the device shall perform authentication with the OWPAN coordinator if necessary.

-A sequence chart of a successful association procedure is depicted in Figure 14.
+A sequence chart of a successful association procedure is depicted in Figure 21.